Samuel Beckett

 His works were well received by critics and theatre audiences during his own lifetime, and his career spanned both Ireland and France, with short stints in Germany and Italy.
-During these terms, Beckett collaborated with many actors, actresses and theatre directors for his plays, including Jack MacGowran, Billie Whitelaw, Jocelyn Herbert, and Walter Asmus.
+During these terms, Beckett collaborated with many leading actors, actresses and theatre directors for his plays.
 Beckett's works are known for their existential themes, and these made them an important part of 20th-century plays and dramas.
 In 1961, he shared the inaugural Prix International with Jorge Luis Borges.
 He was also the first Saoi of the Aosdána, having been elected to the position in 1984.

 Beckett is considered to be one of the last modernist writers and a key figure in what Martin Esslin called the "Theatre of the Absurd."
 He died in 1989 and was buried at the Cimetière du Montparnasse.
-His most well-known play, Waiting for Godot, has since become a centrepiece of modernist literature, and in a public poll conducted by London's Royal National Theatre in 1998, it was voted as "the most significant English-language play of the 20th century."
+He posthumously become one of the most prized and widely discussed Irish authors, and several landmarks have been named in his honor, with the most notable being the Samuel Beckett Bridge in Dublin.
+His best-known play, Waiting for Godot, has since become a centrepiece of modernist literature, and in a public poll by London's Royal National Theatre in 1998, it was voted as "the most significant English-language play of the 20th century."

 Early life

-Samuel Barclay Beckett was born in the Dublin suburb of Foxrock on 13 April 1906, the son of William Frank Beckett (1871–1933), a quantity surveyor of Huguenot descent, and Maria Jones Roe, a nurse.
+Samuel Barclay Beckett was born on 13 April 1906 in Foxrock, a suburb of Dublin, to William Frank Beckett (1871–1933), a quantity surveyor of French Huguenot descent, and Maria Jones Roe, an Irish nurse.
 His parents were both 35 when he was born, and had married in 1901.
 Beckett had one elder brother named Frank Edward (1902–1954).
 At the age of five, he attended a local playschool in Dublin, where he started to learn music, and then moved to Earlsfort House School near Harcourt Street in Dublin.
 The Becketts were members of the Church of Ireland; raised as an Anglican, Beckett later became agnostic, a perspective which informed his writing.